grzechz/ts-react-boilerplate/README.md

 - Pre-commit hook which checks staged files against prettier & eslint
 - Polyfills for older browser (like IE11)
 - Few customized rules for eslint
+- Post-install hook which checks if new versions of dependency packages are available

 To start: